top of page

 This article was created by looking back analysing the catalogue of the Broad Arrow Global Icons: Europe Online against our historical database dating back to 1985.
 We've scanned over 40 auction houses and results from over £20 billion of sold cars around the world to provide context for this Global Icons: Europe Online preview.

 The Classic Valuer uses proprietary data and analytics to generate these insights at scale.
-For further information regarding specific lots like the 1992 Benetton B192 Formula One ex-Michael Schumacher, please visit the price guides linked below.
+For further information regarding specific lots like the "1962 Jaguar E-Type Series 1 3.8 Roadster", please visit the price guides linked below.

 About The Author